 Do you want to learn how to become rich and stay rich?
 Here’s a list of some of the biggest financial mistakes people make, leaving them poorer, less prepared for retirement or for unforeseen circumstances.
 If you want to be wealthy, and ready for any curve balls life throws at you, follow these principles.

-This is one of the biggest financial mistakes people make.
 I see a lot of people living paycheck to paycheck.
 They are not clear about their financial goals because they have a job and have some cash inflow on a regular basis.
 But what do you think will happen when they retire or worse, get fired?
 What if they have to undergo a medical procedure that will keep them out of the workforce?
-This is exactly why you need to have a financial plan and save up to meet your financial goals.
+This is exactly why you need to have a financial plan and stick to it.
 Learn how to write your investment policy statement here.

 I would say that if you have a lot of money and are able to invest it at an interest rate higher than the interest rate on your loan, then by all means, buy the asset on debt.
 But if you are someone living paycheck to paycheck, don’t fall into the debt trap.